You just booked your first wedding.

 - Maid of honor and bridesmaids having fun with the bride

-- Bride putting the dress on
+- Bride putting dress on

 - Group shots with the family